vitaly-t/pg-promise/README.md

 The same goes for all types of query methods as well as method `as.format(query, values, qrm)`, where `values` now can also be an object whose properties can be referred to by name from within the query.

-Since all variables in the case are names of the properties of the object-parameter, standard javascript variable naming convention applies here:
+Since all variables in this case are property names of the object-parameter, standard javascript variable naming convention applies here:

 * a valid variable starts with a letter or underscore symbol, followed by any combination of letters,